masquey/RevokeChinaCerts_wiki/ReadMe.md

     * Open the certificate and select `Disable`.
     * Clear all browser(s) data and DNS cache of system, then restart network interface(s).
 (Optional, but strongly recommended)

+### Version
+* **Base** is the base version of RevokeChinaCerts, which can revoke some root/intermediate/fake certificates.
+* **Extended** is the extended version of RevokeChinaCerts, which can revoke all root/intermediate/fake certificates. **This is the suggestion.**
+* **All** is the all version of RevokeChinaCerts, which can revoke all certificates from greater China. **This is the test version.**
+* **Restore** is the restore batch, which can restore all revoked certificates.
+* The list of certificates is in About Certificates section.

+### Special
+* **Some security software will "protect" HTTPS transport with MITM/Man-in-the-middle attack, you must shutdown those modules or uninstall the software!**
+* **Extended** and **All** version will revoke `GoAgent CA` using in GoAgent.
+Please delete `CA.crt` and `certs` folder in GoAgent program folder(if it exists).
+Finally, clear all browser(s) data and restart GoAgent.

-### Explanation
+### Attention
 * Windows
-    * Delete certificate can not revoke it.
+    * Delete certificate cannot revoke it.
 You must add the certificate to CRL to disable it(or call Revoke).
+    * You must run the revoking or restoring batch in all users in Windows.
     * Most of Windows programs, Chrome and Opera is using system certificate list.
 * Linux
     * Different Linux distributions need different process, see its official description.